 These are questions that students and parents alike are beginning to ask.
-Especially now, with many colleges are offering only virtual classes, questions about the value and fit of college are louder than ever.
+Especially now, with many colleges offering only virtual classes, questions about the value and fit of college are louder than ever.
+(For ideas on funding college, read our Ultimate Guide to Financial Planning Myths.)
+This is the start of financial planning for college students.

 According to the Los Angeles Times, early indicators point to fewer college applications this year.
 National data released earlier this month revealed that college enrollment in the high school class of 2020 plunged 22% from the previous year.
 Apparently, it’s harder to justify the price of college tuition when the learning environment is a two-dimensional screen.